Imail and Umail

 - Any accounts with Google Gmail or Microsoft email that you already have or create in the future remain separate from your Umail or Imail account.

-Important: Many students are employed in some capacity by Indiana University and use email in their employment, either to communicate with their co-workers and supervisors or to carry out their job responsibilities.
-Because Imail and Umail accounts are hosted by vendors external to IU, student employees may use these accounts to conduct university business only if they do not receive or transmit any sensitive data via these accounts.
+Important: Many students are employed in some capacity by Indiana University and use email in their employment, either to communicate with their co-workers and supervisors, or to carry out their job responsibilities.
+Because Imail and Umail accounts are hosted by vendors external to IU, student employees may use these accounts to conduct university business only if they do not receive or transmit any institutional data considered sensitive via these accounts.
 See Student use of email for work-related purposes.

 The Support Center provides help for all IU mail systems, including Imail and Umail.
 Both Microsoft and Google also offer 24/7 support.